ragrus-nbl/AmazonDRS/README.md

 ## License ##

-The ThingWorx library is licensed under the [MIT License](./LICENSE)
+The AmazonDRS library is licensed under the [MIT License](./LICENSE)